abhijit-c/LatinTranslations/Pliny/letters/vesuvius_tacitus.md

 - *modico spatio* is an ablative of means.

-    We sat down in the courtyard of the house, which was dividing the sea from the house with a small space.
+    We sat down in the courtyard of the house, which was dividing the sea from the houses with a small space.

 10. *Dubito constantiam vocare an inprudentiam debeam; agebam enim duodevicesimum annum: posco librum Titi Livi et quasi per otium lego atque